saraedum/standardese/news/model.rst

   cluttered the current directory with output files which is annoying if you just call `standardese .` to see what happens.

+* We are not using trailing underscores `_` on member variables anymore to indicate that they are private.
+Instead, we use a trailing underscore simply to avoid a name clash, when there is a (private) member variable and a method of the same name.

 **Removed:**

 * Some of the `--input.*` flags have been removed completely from the